alper/nix-shorts/README.md

 This guide itself is a fork of [Justin's original](https://github.com/justinwoo/nix-shorts) with a large number of updates and changes.

 This document intentionally simplifies and omits a large part of the Nix ecosystem.
-Contributions will need to follow suit.
+NixOS, Home Manager and many other tools are out of scope.

 ## Resources